-About 3 or 4 times each year, I go to a specialist guitar auction.
-It’s always a great experience, and so I’d thought it would be worth talking about how to buy guitars at auction.
+About 3 or 4 times each year, I go to a specialist guitar auction, here in the UK.
+It’s always a great experience, and so I thought it would be worth talking about how to buy guitars at auction.

 Research Before The Guitar Auction

 A typical musical instrument auction will have around 400 or so lots.
-While it’s impossible to research each lot, you really should have some knowledge on the lots you might bid on.
+While it’s impossible to research each, you really should have some knowledge of the lots you might bid on.

 An item’s guide price is usually affected by three things.
-Firstly, what the seller is hoping to achieve as a cash value.
-This is often the biggest determining factor both in the starting price and whether an item sells or not.
+Firstly, the price depends on what the seller is hoping to achieve as the cash value.
+This is often the biggest determining factor in both the starting price and whether an item sells or not.

 Secondly, the auction house may want to start at a lower price and work up as items are more likely to sell if they seem cheap.
 Most auction houses work on commission only and therefore need to sell items to stay in business.